May 8, 2018

 The conference has been a great success as they’ve simply put on a great show for a very specific niche of graphic designers.

-level.
-The badges and bags for their conference are beautiful
+The badges and bags for their conference are beautiful handmade

-handmade works of art that they make each year.
-Every year
+works of art that they make each year.
+Every year they try

 failures.
 They simply have to try and try again until the

 final product is to their liking.

 If you enjoyed this podcast, there’s a couple of things we need you to do right now.
 First subscribe to Scratch Entrepreneur on itunes, Stitcher, Google Play or wherever you listen to podcasts so you can hear future episodes as soon as we release them.
 While you’re there, please give the show a review.
 We’d love to know what you liked, what you didn’t, and what you want to hear next.